Blog – ACTvantage

 • Has it settled, or is it still in a state of change?

-Product Mix
+1. Product Mix

-Define buckets for product categories that reflect their performance, such as:
+Define categories for product performance, such as:

 • Surging (an increase of over 10%)